Architectural Rendering from Wentworth, Inc.

 Without a doubt, clients love our full scale mockups.
 We love them too, and we have done a variety over the years.

-For an Arlington, Virginia project involving a front porch and façade remodel, our carpenters created 2 x 2 feet panels to illustrate three different wood wall cladding treatments.
+For an Arlington, Virginia home remodeling project involving a front porch and façade renovation, our carpenters created 2 x 2 feet panels to illustrate three different wood wall cladding treatments.
 It helped the client make the right choice with confidence:

 - Vertical 1 x 6 inch V-joint with T&G wood—for the “country look.”